 A look at the relationship between Mike Wazowski (Billy Crystal) and James P. "Sully" Sullivan (John Goodman) during their days at Monsters University, when they weren't necessarily the best of friends.

 In order to power the city, monsters have to scare children so that they scream.
 However, the children are toxic to the monsters, and after a child gets through, 2 monsters realize things may not be what they think.

 The Dragon Warrior has to clash against the savage Tai Lung as China's fate hangs in the balance.
 However, the Dragon Warrior mantle is supposedly mistaken to be bestowed upon an obese panda who is a novice in martial arts.

 When Gru, the world's most super-bad turned super-dad has been recruited by a team of officials to stop lethal muscle and a host of Gru's own, He has to fight back with new gadgetry, cars, and more minion madness.

-Determined to make her own path in life, Princess Merida defies a custom that brings chaos to her kingdom.
+Determined to make her own path in life, Princess Merida (Kelly Macdonald) defies a custom that brings chaos to her kingdom.
 Granted one wish, Merida must rely on her bravery and her archery skills to undo a beastly curse.

-Mike Wazowski and James P. Sullivan are an inseparable pair, but that wasn't always the case.
-From the moment these two mismatched monsters met they couldn't stand each other.
-"Monsters University" unlocks the door to how Mike and Sulley overcame their differences and became the best of friends.Written by
+Mike Wazowski (Billy Crystal) and James P. "Sully" Sullivan (John Goodman) are an inseparable pair, but that wasn't always the case.
+From the moment these two mismatched monsters met, they couldn't stand each other.
+This movie unlocks the door to how Mike and Sully overcame their differences and became the best of friends.Written by

 76 of 110 people found this review helpful.

 Was this review helpful to you?